Operadic categories as a natural environment for Koszul duality: Introduction

-given for any $n, \Rada n1k \geq 1$ satisfying appropriate associativity and equivariance axioms.
-An alternative definition based on structure operations of the form

-was given much later in~\cite[Definition~1.1]{markl:zebrulka}.
-It turns out that under some quite standard assumptions, for instance in the presence of units, augmentations or connectivity, both definitions agree, see e.g.~\cite[Observation~1.2]{markl:zebrulka} or~\cite[Proposition~13]{markl:handbook}, though there are structures possessing $\gamma$-operations only~\cite[Example~19]{markl:handbook}.
-Operad-like structures based on `partial compositions' in~(\ref{letel_jsem_ve_snehovych_prehankach}) were later called Markl's operads.
+It turned out that under some quite standard assumptions, for instance in the presence of units, augmentations or connectivity, the two notions are equivalent, see e.g.~\cite[Observation~1.2]{markl:zebrulka} or~\cite[Proposition~13]{markl:handbook}, though there are structures possessing composition laws~(\ref{po 6ti dnech}) only~\cite[Example~19]{markl:handbook}.
+Operad-like structures based on ``partial compositions'' in~(\ref{letel_jsem_ve_snehovych_prehankach}) were later called Markl operads.

-Also operads in general operadic categories exist in two disguises which are, under favorable conditions, equivalent -- in a form where the compositions in all inputs are made simultaneously; this is how they were introduced in~\cite{duodel} -- and in Markl's form where they are performed one after one.
-The crucial advantage of Markl's form is, as in the classical case, that free Markl's operads are naturally graded by the length of the chain of compositions.
+Operads over general operadic categories also exist in two disguises which are, under favorable conditions, equivalent -- in the form where the compositions in all inputs are made simultaneously; this is how they were introduced in~\cite{duodel} -- and in Markl form whose composition laws are binary.
+The crucial advantage of the latter is, as in the classical case, that free Markl operads are naturally graded by the length of the chain of compositions.
+The theory of Markl operads and its relation to the original formulation of operad theory over operadic categories given in~\cite[Section~1]{duodel} together with the necessary background material occupies Sections~\ref{Velikonoce s Jarkou na chalupe.} and~\ref{section-markl}.
+To help the reader navigate the paper, we include an index of terminology and notation.

-Markl's operads in the context of general operadic categories are introduced in Section~\ref{section-markl}.
-Sections~\ref{letam_205}--\ref{Zitra_bude_foukat_a_ja_musim_preletet_205.} then contain material needed for the definition of free Markl's operads.
-While the underlying structure of a classical operad is a collection of spaces equipped with actions of symmetric groups, for general operadic categories the situation is subtler.
-It turns out that the r\^ole of underlying collections is played by presheaves on a category $\QV(e)$, constructed using virtual isomorphisms in Section~\ref{letam_205}.
-The precise relation of Markl's operads to the category $\QV(e)$ is explained in Section~\ref{Zitra_bude_foukat_a_ja_musim_preletet_205.}.
-Free Markl's operads are then explicitly described in Section~\ref{zitra_letim_do_Pragy}.
-Having free operads available, we define, in Section~\ref{pairing}, quadratic operads and their Koszul duals.

-The remaining sections are devoted to explicit calculations.
-In Section~\ref{zitra_budu_pit_na_zal} we study the constant operad $\term_\ggGrc$ whose algebras are Getzler-Kapranov's modular operads.
-We show that this operad is quadratic and that its Koszul dual describes odd (twisted) modular operads.
-In Section~\ref{Asi_pojedu_vecer.} we make the similar analysis for operads describing ordinary and cyclic operads, and pre-permutads.
-In Section~\ref{Ta_moje_lenost_je_strasna.} we continue this analysis for wheeled properads, dioperads, $\frac12$-PROPs and permutads.

-In Appendix~\ref{a1} we recall modular operads and their odd version, and classical Markl's operads.
-To help the reader navigating, we included an index of terminology.